How to Remove a UCC Filing: The Essential Guide

 How do I find out there’s a UCC Lien on my business?

 Public records and online databases are valuable resources for finding UCC filings related to your business.
 These sources contain important information about any liens or security interests that creditors may have in your company’s assets.
+You can search by the financing statement number, which is called the UCC filing number.

 You can also review your business credit report from a credit reporting agency.
-By searching these records, you can uncover details about the filings made against your business.
+By searching these records, you can uncover details about the filings against your business.

 When checking public records, look for documents related to UCC-1 financing statements, which represent a creditor’s claim on specific assets of your business.
 Online databases provided by Secretary of State offices can offer convenient access to UCC filing information.
+If the lien remains after the debt is paid, a debtor must submit a termination demand letter to the lender.
+A UCC-3 is also used to amend or terminate a UCC-1 filing.

 What’s the difference between a UCC Lien & UCC Filing?